-Ms. Kautsky, whose students have won prizes across the country and gone on to leading graduate programs, has taught at Lawrence University Conservatory of Music since 1987, with a 6-year hiatus as piano faculty and chair of the Keyboard Department at University of Wisconsin-Madison.
-Known for her cross-disciplinary interests, she was awarded the Arts Institute Creative Arts Award at UW-Madison and has presented frequently at national conferences on such topics as "On the Trail of Chopin and George Sand," "WWI: A Centenary Look at the Musical Wars," and "Celebrating Debussy and the Arts du Spectacle."
-Her articles have appeared in Clavier, American Music Teacher, and International Piano, and her book on the social history of Debussy's piano music will be published by Rowman & Littlefield in 2016-17.
-She and violin colleague, Wen-Lei Gu, performed the complete Brahms Violin Sonatas on public radio in fall, 2016 and plan to record them later this year.
+Ms. Kautsky, whose students have won prizes across the country and gone on to leading graduate programs, has taught at Lawrence University Conservatory of Music since 1987, with a 6 -year hiatus as piano faculty and chair of the Keyboard Dept. at University of Wisconsin-Madison.
+Known for her cross-disciplinary interests, she was awarded the Arts Institute Creative Arts Award at UW-Madison and has presented frequently at national conferences on such topics as “On the Trail of Chopin and George Sand,” “WWI: A Centenary Look at the Musical Wars, “ and “Celebrating Debussy and the Arts du Spectacle” Her articles have appeared in Clavier, American Music Teacher, and International Piano, and her book, Debussy’s Paris: Piano Portraits of the Belle Epoque, published by Rowman&Littlefield in September 2017.
+Reviewed by Booklist as "a fascinating fusion of music, literature, and social history," it has won accolades from eminent pianists across the country.

 Ms. Kautsky holds a bachelor’s degree from the New England Conservatory, a master’s from the Juilliard School, and a doctorate from the State University of New York at Stony Brook.

 Personal webpage: http://faculty.lawrence.edu/kautskyc/